Project Leader

-If I had to define myself in a word, I would probably choose thalassophile, a lover of the sea.
-Born and raised in a coastal town in Portugal, I was lucky to be near the sea and became fascinated by the marine ecosystem at a very early age.
-To understand the sea and its organisms has always been a dream, and during my studies (Bachelor’s in marine sciences and Master’s in marine biodiversity and conservation) I was able to conduct research and work in different fields of marine science and in various locations, including Brazil, France, Portugal and Belgium.
+If I had to define myself in a word, I would choose ‘thalassophile’, a lover of the sea.
+Born and raised in a seaside town in Portugal, I was lucky to be in direct contact with the sea and I became fascinated by the marine ecosystem at a very early age.
+Understanding the sea and its organisms has always been my dream.
+During my studies – earning a Bachelor’s in marine sciences and a Master’s in marine biodiversity and conservation – I conducted research in various fields of marine science around the globe, including in Brazil, France, Portugal and Belgium.

 Located in south-western Africa, the Angolan coast lies within the highly productive Benguela Current Large Marine Ecosystem, where a strong upwelling supports extensive semi-industrial and small-scale fishing.
 It is recognised that both these types of fishery play an important role in the mortality of marine megafauna, including sharks and rays, which are caught in large numbers, intentionally and as bycatch, in Angola’s coastal waters.
 Local fishers also catch sharks and rays, among a wide array of other species, but due to the lack of capacity in the country, the difficultly of monitoring scattered locations and the fact that Angolan fisheries are not required to report levels of bycatch, we know little about catch quantities, species composition and the impact of fishing on elasmobranch populations.
 It is likely that small-scale and semi-industrial elasmobranch fisheries are unsustainable, as some of the species observed during the surveys are categorised as Endangered and Critically Endangered and are included on CITES Appendix II.